whitneyburton/portfolios/README.markdown

 * Individual Projects: All individual projects.
 A passing final project is required.
 * Group Projects: All paired projects
 * Professional Skills:
-  * A recap of reflections from Gear Up and deliverables from professional development sessions
+  * A recap of reflections from Gear Up
   * DTR Memo from 1 paired project
   * Resume with a summary statement and placeholder for projects and skills to be obtained during Turing
   * LinkedIn profile with a summary, descriptions under experience, and Turing under education